Nurturing Healing and Wholeness In Ourselves, Between One Another, and With Life

 embedded in the wider field of the other-than-human world.

 If you are seeking to bring capacity-building workshops to your business team, organization or community (in-person or virtual options), please visit my website and be in touch.
 Otherwise, please meander the offerings here, and I hope to see you.
+Thank you.

 ~ The best decision is that all grief be turned into life-promoting grief-based beauty and usefulness ~ Martin Prechtel